-Did you know that lightning is the third largest storm-related killer in the U.S., causing nearly one billion dollars in damage per year¹?
+Did you know that lightning injures nearly one hundred people and kills 2 to 3 people every year in Canada¹?
 Those are some sobering statistics you may want to keep in mind the next time you are trying to decide whether to play one more hole of golf or hike an extra mile when a potential storm may be brewing.

 While summer is commonly known as the peak season for thunderstorms and lightning, such storms can strike any time and in almost any location year-round.
 The following guide and tips can help you and your loved ones stay safe and secure should you be caught in a lightning storm.

 How Should I Protect Myself?

 It is important to understand that there is no safe place outside during a lightning storm.
 If thunderstorms are expected, you should stop any outdoor activities quickly — even if you are still mowing the lawn or enjoying a picnic.
 Many lightning casualties occur because people fail to seek shelter soon enough.
 Keep an eye on local weather conditions and have a plan if thunderstorms are expected.
 Your home’s best protection against a lightning strike is a lightning protection system.
 In order to find out more you can contact a certified lightning protection specialist for information.

 What if I am Outside During a Storm?